alexa-samples/skill-sample-nodejs-decision-tree/step-by-step/1-voice-user-interface.md

         1. Use the same name for **Enter Type** that is already listed in the intent schema: descriptionType

-        2. Copy the state abbreviations below and paste them in the **Enter Values** box.
+        2. Copy the slot values below and paste them in the **Enter Values** box.

             ```
             tell me more